ajrowland/andrewrowland/content/posts/2020-01-10-develop-gridsome-source-plugin.md

 module.exports = BikeWiseSource
 ```

 I've commented the code, so hopefully it should be easy to understand.
-This will be executed on build of any Gridsome site which has it configured.
+This will be executed on build of any Gridsome site that has it configured.

 I've used [Axios](https://github.com/axios/axios) to make the request, so you'll need that: